 According to the Archives of Internal Medicine, NSAIDs are regularly used by more than 60 million Americans.
 Approximately 70% of people aged 65 or older take NSAIDs weekly.
 As a result of the widespread usage of oral NSAIDs, according to Bandolier, there are over 100,000 hospitalizations annually and 16,500 deaths in the U.S. due to gastro-intestinal complications annually.
-In the United Kingdom, there are opproximately 12,000 hospitalizations and an estimated 2,600 deaths annually related to GI complications following oral NSAID use per year.
-One study published in 1998 in the American Journal of Medicine found that NSAID-related gastro-intestinal selfects caused almost as many deaths as asthma, cervical cancer and malignant melanoma combined, and another 1999 sudy published in the Journal of Rheumatology found that death resulting from gastro-intestinal complications was the 15th most common cause of death in the U.S., higher than cervical cancer, asthma and malignant melanoma.
-According to Singh G, Triadafilopoulos G., Epidemiology of NSAID induced gastro-intestinal complications and patients for topical pain management products such as Impracor, especially with respect to the treatment of localized, acute musculoskeletal pain, which we believe is driven primarily by the concern of possible negative systemic effects of orally administered NSAIDs.
+In the United Kingdom, there are approximately 12,000 hospitalizations and an estimated 2,600 deaths annually related to GI complications following oral NSAID use per year.
+One study published in 1998 in the American Journal of Medicine found that NSAID-related gastro-intestinal side effects caused almost as many deaths as asthma, cervical cancer and malignant melanoma combined, and another 1999 sutdy published in the Journal of Rheumatology found that death resulting from gastro-intestinal complications was the 15th most common cause of death in the U.S., higher than cervical cancer, asthma and malignant melanoma.
+According to Singh G, Triadafilopoulos G., Epidemiology of NSAID induced gastrointestinal complications, J Rheumatol.
+1999, the hospitalizations and deaths related to sytemic NSAID use has a financial impact of more than \$2 billion per year in the U.S. Therefore, we believe there is a significant demand from physicians and patients for topical pain management products such as Impracor, especially with respect to the treatment of localized, acute musculoskeletal pain, which we believe is driven primarily by the concern of possible negative systemic effects of orally administered NSAIDs.

 We believe there is a large and growing need for Impracor, and specifically, a non-liquid topical NSAID.
 Recent prescription data from Wolters-Kluwer PHAST through May 2012 showed that following a production disruption with Voltaren® gel, the leading topical NSAID in prescription volume, and a corresponding spike in prescription volume for Pennsaid (a liquid) and Flector (a patch), once the Voltaren® gel supply issues were resolved in April 2012, prescription volumes for Voltaren® gel dramatically increased, nearly to pre-failure volumes.
-We believe that this data shows that there is a market preference for gels over liquids and patches, and we further believe there may also be a market preference for creams such as Impracor as well.
+We believe that this data shows that there is a market preference for creams such as Impracor as well.